 Sell appreciated assets to take advantage of low tax rates

-If you are temporarily in a low tax bracket and eligible for the 0% or 5% tax rate on capital gains, you may want to sell appreciated assets to take advantage of the lower capital gains rates.
+If you are temporarily in a low tax bracket and eligible for the 0% tax rate on capital gains, you may want to sell appreciated assets to take advantage of the lower capital gains rates.

 Gift appreciated assets to those in lower tax brackets